XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/NS/README.md

 - `solver_max_iterations`: set the number of iterations not to exceed
 - `solver_precision`: Determines what is the maximum precision allowed by the solver that determines whether or not the solution has converged
-- `initial_resolution`: by default all solutions are ran at at a default resolution of `[9,9,8]` prior to regridding to a higher resolution.
+- `initial_resolution`: (optional) by default all solutions are ran at at a default resolution of `[9,9,8]` prior to regridding to a higher resolution.
 In the event one wants to increase the default `initial_resolution`, it can be done here

 # Your Second run!